zyteo/BaoBae/readme.md

 Created screens for adding to cart + buying items, and added the relevant firebase code.
 Struggled quite a bit updating the cart items in the database, finally got it right after a long time.
 CartScreen now reflects the items in the user's cart.
+AccountScreen now reflects the items that the user bought.

 ```